cbtnuggets/lib-dynamock-nodejs/README.md

 <a name="requirements"></a>
 ## Requirements

-**node.js** Library targets 6.9.1
+`Node 6.9.1`
 * Async/Await support coming soon.
 (Node 8+)
-* Various NPM dependencies...

 **Mocha/Jest** Test framework for whatever you want.
 * Mocha is a JavaScript test runner used to organize and execute tests.
-Mocha runs both on Node.js and in the browser.
-It provides functionality for testing both synchronous and asynchronous code with a very simple and similar interface.
 Before you continue, you need to have Mocha installed either globally on your local machine or as a dependency for your project.

-<a name="installation"></a>
+<a name="supported_methods"></a>
-## Installation
+## DynamoDB Methods

-**DISCLAIMER!**
-This repository was cooked up quite rapidly and is in an `Early Alpha` stage.
 There are currently 5 supported methods:
   * Put
   * Get
   * Update
   * Query
   * Delete

-While I would like to say that Dynamock provides 100% certainty in your DynamoDB interactions, do not trust us to validate your code as "Production Ready" just quite yet.
+Validation of methods and feedback is part of the project roadmap.
+We are constaly trying to match what AWS makes available.
+Please submit any issues you find.

 <a name="gettingstarted"></a>
 ## Getting Started

-Assuming you are already be familiar with Node.js/NPM so just go ahead and run: `npm install --save-dev lib-dynamock-nodejs`.
+Assuming you are already familiar with Node.js/NPM so just go ahead and run:

+`npm install --save-dev lib-dynamock-nodejs`.

 After you have the Module downloaded and ready for consumption - the below code should get you up and running.
 ```javascript